 Overview

-Regional prostate cancer is cancer that begins in the prostate and spreads to nearby lymph nodes or to other areas of the body.
+Regional Prostate Cancer also called Non-Metastatic Prostate Cancer is cancer that begins in the prostate and has spread to nearby lymph nodes or other areas of the body.

 Understanding your regional prostate cancer diagnosis will help you partner with your doctors to make the best treatment choice for you.
-Tap “Watch Now” for an easy-to-understand overview of regional prostate cancer.
+Tap “Watch Now” for an easy-to-understand overview of non-metastatic prostate cancer.

 • Regional Prostate Cancer